relaycorp/cloud-oss/README.md

-# cloud-oss
+# Cloud infrastructure for Relaycorp's open source projects

-Cloud infrastructure for Relaycorp's open source projects
+This repository contains all the cloud resources (mainly GitHub) for the open source projects maintained by Relaycorp.